Hamanpreet/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side, use npm run play to run it.
-- Run the development snake client using the `node play.js` command.
+- While the server is running, Run the development snake client using the `node play.js` command.
+- Move the snake using W, A, S, D keys.
+- Use key "X" to say, "U r slow"
+- Use key "Q" to say, "Here I go"
+- You can always see the count of how many players are playing at the moment on the terminal.

+## Further Enhancements in progress

+- Score: When snake eats food, score should increase by one.
+It should be displayed on the screen.

+- Taking the name of users through Command Line Input.

+- Displaying the name of users playing and then removing it when a user has left.